Hellraiser: Hellworld

 Hellraiser: Hellworld (also known as Hellraiser VIII: Hellworld) is a 2005 supernatural horror film directed by Rick Bota.
 It is the eighth installment in Hellraiser series.
-The Hellworld script is based on a short story called "Dark Can't Breathe" by Joel Soisson and was originally not planned as a Hellraiser film - it was reworked into that format.
+The Hellworld script is based on a short story called "Dark Can't Breathe" by Joel Soisson and was originally not planned as a Hellraiser film – it was reworked into that format.
 Hellraiser: Hellworld was released straight to DVD in the United States on September 6, 2005, after a handful of minor film festival and private screenings.

 The film stars Lance Henriksen in the role of the Host.
 Henriksen had originally been approached to play the role of Frank Cotton in the first film in the series, Hellraiser.
 Henriksen turned the offer down in favor of a starring role in the vampire thriller Near Dark (1987).
-His role as the Host in Hellworld remains his only appearance in the series to date.
+Henry Cavill also appears in one of his first film roles.

 It is also the final film to feature actor Doug Bradley as Pinhead.

 Plot

 A group of young people are addicted to playing an online computer game called Hellworld which is based on the Hellraiser series.
 Adam was so obsessed with the game that he ultimately committed suicide after becoming too immersed in it.
 At the funeral, the remaining five friends blame themselves for not having prevented Adam's suicide.

 Two years later, they attend a private Hellworld Party at an old mansion after receiving invites through the game.
 Mike, Derrick and Allison are enthusiastic about the party, while Chelsea reluctantly accompanies them.
 Jake, who is still very much distressed by Adam's death, only agrees to show up after a female Hellworld player with whom he has struck up an online friendship asks him to attend so they can meet.
-The quintet are cordially welcomed by the middle-aged party host, who offers them drinks, shows them around the mansion (allegedly a former convent and asylum also built by Philip Lemarchand), and provides them with cell phones to communicate with other guests.
+The quintet are cordially welcomed by the middle-aged party host, who offers them drinks, shows them around the mansion (allegedly a former convent and asylum also built by Phillip LeMarchand), and provides them with cell phones to communicate with other guests.

 As the party progresses, Allison, Derrick and Mike find themselves trapped in separate parts of the house, and are gruesomely killed by the Host, Pinhead, and the Cenobite minions Chatterer and Bound.
 Jake and Chelsea become mysteriously invisible to other party guests, and are stalked by the Host and the Cenobites.